johnswyou/pywddff/README.md

 1. Maximal Overlap Discrete Wavelet Transform (MODWT)
 2. A Trous Discrete Wavelet Transform

-We expect that the user is familiar with wavelet transforms (Discrete Wavelet Transform (DWT), MODWT, A Trous DWT, Multi-resolution Analysis, etc.)
+It is expected that the user is familiar with wavelet transforms (Discrete Wavelet Transform (DWT), MODWT, A Trous DWT, Multi-resolution Analysis, etc.)
 Although not strictly required, knowledge of wavelet transforms and related concepts will make reading everything that follows below, and using `pywddff` much easier.
 The gold standard reference textbook to learn about wavelet transforms is "Wavelet Methods for Time Series Analysis" by Percival and Walden (2000).